rails/rails/guides/source/active_record_querying.md

 ### Sum

-If you want to find the sum of a field for all records in your table you can call the +sum+ method on the class that relates to the table.
+If you want to find the sum of a field for all records in your table you can call the `sum` method on the class that relates to the table.
 This method call will look something like this:

 ```ruby
 Client.sum("orders_count")